apache/flink-web/_posts/2022-06-01-final-checkpoint-part2.md

 ## Revise the Finishing Steps

-As described in part one, after revising the process of finishing, we have decoupled the process of "finishing operator logic" and "finishing task" by introducing a new `EndOfDataEvent`.
-After the revision each task will first notify the descendants with an `EndOfDataEvent` after executing all the logic so that the descendants also have chances to finish executing the operator logic, then all the tasks could wait for the next checkpoint or the specified savepoint concurrently to succeed to commit all the remaining data before getting finished.
+As described in part one, after revising the process of finishing, we have decoupled the process of "finishing operator logic" and "finishing task" by introducing a new `EndOfData` event.
+After the revision each task will first notify the descendants with an `EndOfData` event after executing all the logic so that the descendants also have chances to finish executing the operator logic, then all the tasks could wait for the next checkpoint or the specified savepoint concurrently to commit all the remaining data.
 This section will present the detailed protocol of the revised process.
 Since we have renamed `close()` /`dispose()` to `close()` / `finish()`, we’ll stick to the new terminologies in the following description.

 The revised process of finishing is shown as follows:

 ```
-1. Source tasks finished due to no more records or received stop-with-savepoint.
+1. Source tasks finished due to no more records or stop-with-savepoint.
     a. if no more records or stop-with-savepoint –-drain
         i. source operators emit MAX_WATERMARK
         ii. endInput(inputId) for all the operators
         iii. finish() for all the operators
-    b. emit EndOfData(isDrain)
+    b. emit EndOfData[isDrain = true] event
     c.
 Wait for the next checkpoint / the savepoint after operator finished complete
     d. close() for all the operators
     e.
 Emit EndOfPartitionEvent